-At St. James’ Primary School we support this by:
+At St. James’ Primary School we promote British values by:

-· Including in suitable parts of the curriculum - as appropriate for the age of pupils - material on the strengths, advantages and disadvantages of democracy, and how democracy and the law works in Britain, in contrast to other forms of government in other countries.
+- Looking at the strengths, advantages and disadvantages of democracy, and how democracy and the law works in Britain, in contrast to other forms of government in other countries.

-· Ensuring all pupils within the school have a voice that is listened to, and demonstrate how democracy works by actively promoting democratic processes such as our school council whose members are voted for by their class on an annual basis.
+- Ensuring all pupils within the school have a voice that is listened to.
+We demonstrate how democracy works by actively promoting democratic processes such as our school council whose members are voted for by their class on an annual basis.
 The school council meets regularly with staff and governors to express the views of the children.

 The Rule of Law

-· Supporting local and international charities, most often the children are suggesting a charity and organising the fundraising activities.
+- Supporting local and international charities, most often with the children suggesting a charity and organising the fundraising activities.